rbavishi/Habitican-Curse/README.md

 ### Configuring Habitican Curse

-* Habitican Curse uses the amazing `requests` library to connect to Habitica.
-Please install it first using `pip install requests`.

 * You will need to have a 256-color terminal, with support for basic unicode symbols.
 The shell used in the screenshots is the simple GNOME shell and will suffice.

-* Create an rc file named .habiticarc in your home directory.
-Put your userID in the first line, followed by your key in the second.
-Please maintain this order.
-Don't forget to change read/write permissions accordingly.
+* You can install Habitican Curse using pip - `sudo pip install habitican_curse`

-* Launch habitica.py from the source directory using `python habitica.py`
+* Launch the program by typing `habitican-curse` in the terminal.

 * WARNING: There can be undefined behavior if your supplied UUID and KEY are incorrect.
 Also please do not use Ctrl-C to exit.
 Exception handling has not been implemented completely.
 Only use `:q` to exit.

+### Acknowledgements

+* Habitican Curse uses the amazing `requests` library for communicating with the Habitica server.

+* Functions used in data-display are borrowed from the excellent data-display tool by LadyAlys (https://github.com/Alys/tools-for-habitrpg)

 ### Common Commands